 - Doug Armato — Director, University of Minnesota Press, University of Minnesota

 - Jack Bernard — Associate General Counsel, University of Michigan

 - Susan Doerr — Assistant Director, Digital Publishing and Operations Manager, University of Minnesota Press, University of Minnesota

 - Gary Dunham — Director of Indiana University Press and Digital Publishing, Indiana University

-- Michael Elliott — Interim Dean, Emory College of Arts and Sciences & Professor of English, Emory University
+- Michael Elliott — Dean, Emory College of Arts and Sciences & Professor of English, Emory University

 - Mary Francis — Editorial Director, University of Michigan Press, University of Michigan